 Although we have only one sample, it is one we sought by tracing descendants from Inverness area parish records from the 1700s until we found a line that had a family historian in it.
 That historian, Anthony Wilcox (story) found a suitable donor.
 Although he acknowledged the possibility that the ancestors before their earliest known ancestor in the Black Isle might have migrated from NE Scotland, it is clear from the analysis–so far narrowed to R-L1065–that this family is very remote from the NE Scotland Lobban haplotype, in the R-L21 group, characterized as “predominantly British and Northwestern French subclade … often referred to as a ‘Celtic marker.’
 It is most frequent in Ireland (50-90%), England (15-40%) and Bretagne (14%).”
 (Source)

 Thus we are fairly confident that this sample represents the Inverness Lobbans, and it supports the conclusion that there are indeed these two unconnected lines within the Lobban/Loban Sept.
 This person falls in Limb 3 of the Logan project, whereas the NE Scotland Lobbans are in Limb 7.
-We should soon be able to define the haplogroup and post the SNPs.
+We will need another Inverness Loban to match with the first sample before we are able to define the haplogroup and post the SNPs.

 There remain the additional possibilities that (1) donor #6 represents a third line of descent (within R-U198 but separate from the NE Scotland haplogroup), and that (2) we may find still more lines.
 The total number of samples is still small!